-The Criminal Justice Sector Reform Council aims to promote and support a contemporary, effective and efficient criminal justice sector.
+The Criminal Justice Sector Reform Council aims to promote and support an effective and efficient criminal justice sector.

 The Criminal Justice Sector Reform Council (CJSRC) was established in July 2013.
-It is a platform for high-level discussions around issues affecting the criminal justice system, promoting and supporting a contemporary, effective and efficient criminal justice system, which maintains justice and integrity, inspiring the confidence of the public.
+It is a platform for high-level discussions around issues affecting the criminal justice system, promoting and supporting an effective and efficient criminal justice system, which maintains justice and integrity.

 - improve service delivery and ensure service is fair and just